Wercker

-Wercker is a Docker-based continuous delivery platform that helps software developers build and deploy their applications and microservices.
-Using its command-line interface, developers can create Docker containers on their desktop, automate their build and deploy processes, testing them on their desktop, and then deploy them to various cloud platforms, ranging from Heroku to AWS and Rackspace.
+Wercker was a Docker-based continuous delivery platform that helped software developers build and deploy their applications and microservices.
+Using its command-line interface, developers could create Docker containers on their desktop, automate their build and deploy processes, testing them on their desktop, and then deploy them to various cloud platforms, ranging from Heroku to AWS and Rackspace.
 The command-line interface to Wercker has been open-sourced.

 The business behind Wercker, also called Wercker, was founded in 2012, and acquired by Oracle Corporation in 2017.
+After acquisition, Oracle ceased active development of the platform in 2019, with the last release of the command-line interface occurring on April 5, 2019, and ultimately shut down the service on October 31, 2022.

 Product

-Wercker targets companies where developers focus on web applications.
-It acts as the middleman between source-code hosting repositories like GitHub and cloud servers like Amazon Web Services.
-Each time a developer makes a change to his or her codebase in Git, Wercker retrieves the code, builds a version of it inside a container to isolate it, tests it for errors and then notifies the user if it either passed or failed.
+Wercker targeted companies where developers focus on web applications.
+It acted as the middleman between source-code hosting repositories like GitHub and cloud servers like Amazon Web Services.
+Each time a developer made a change to his or her codebase in Git, Wercker retrieved the code, built a version of it inside a container to isolate it, tested it for errors and then notified the user if it either passed or failed.

-Wercker is integrated with Docker containers, which package up application code and can be easily moved from server to server.
-Each build artifact can be a Docker container.
-The user can take the container from the Docker Hub or his private registry and build the code before shipping it.
-Its SaaS platform enables developers to test and deploy code often.
-They can push software updates incrementally as they are ready, rather than in bundled dumps.
-It makes it easier for coders to practice continuous integration, a software engineering practice in which each change a developer makes to the codebase is constantly tested in the process so that software doesn’t break when it goes live.
+Wercker was integrated with Docker containers, which package up application code and can be easily moved from server to server.
+Each build artifact could be a Docker container.
+The user could take the container from the Docker Hub or their private registry and build the code before shipping it.
+Its SaaS platform enabled developers to test and deploy code often.
+They could push software updates incrementally as they were ready, rather than in bundled dumps.
+It made it easier for coders to practice continuous integration, a software engineering practice in which each change a developer makes to the codebase is constantly tested in the process so that software doesn't break when it goes live.

-Wercker is based on the concept of pipelines, which are automated workflows.
-Pipelines take pieces of code and automatically execute a series of steps upon that code.
-The Wercker API provides programmatic access to information about applications, builds and deploys.
-There are code snippets available for Golang, Node.js and Python.
-The service includes a social networking element, providing a Facebook-like wall so team members know what their colleagues are doing.
-This creates a high degree of transparency, which is needed by the ever more numerous groups that work across different countries on the same projects.
+Wercker was based on the concept of pipelines, which are automated workflows.
+Pipelines took pieces of code and automatically executed a series of steps upon that code.
+The Wercker API provided programmatic access to information about applications, builds and deploys.
+There were code snippets available for Golang, Node.js and Python.
+The service included a social networking element, providing a Facebook-like wall so team members knew what their colleagues were doing.
+This created a high degree of transparency, which was needed by the ever more numerous groups that worked across different countries on the same projects.

-Wercker is currently available as cloud services, though Wercker is working on an enterprise offering that will allow on-premises use as well.
+Wercker was available as cloud services, and was working on an enterprise offering that would allow on-premises use as well before the acquisition.